Spiral Sugar Cookies

 I spotted these a while back couldn’t get them out of my head.
 They’re a fun and colorful addition to any dessert table.
 Plus, they can be easily colored to fit your party colors… St Patty’s day = green swirls or two tone green swirls!
 Easter could be pastels.
 I can even picture a red, white and blue cookie for patriotic occasions or red and green for Christmas time.
 The possibilities are endless really.

-I used my go to sugar cookie recipe instead of the recipe Heather used but took the spiral and sprinkle idea from her.
+I like to use my go to sugar cookie recipe instead of the recipe Heather over at Sprinkle Bakes uses but I took the spiral and sprinkle idea from her.

-Gel color (I used Wilton rose icing color)
+- Gel color (I use Wilton rose icing color)

-Roll dough log into desired sprinkle colors.
+- Roll dough log into desired sprinkle colors.
 This can be a bit messy so you may want to do this in a large tray or platter to keep the sprinkles from going everywhere.
-Wrap in plastic wrap, then store in two large glasses (as seen in this post) in your refrigerator for at least 1-2 hours.
+Wrap in plastic wrap, then store in two large glasses so the logs stay round in your refrigerator for at least 1-2 hours.

-Preheat oven to 350 degrees.
-Slice into 1/4″ slices.
-Space 1-2″ apart on a baking sheet lined with parchment paper or a silicone baking mat.
+- Preheat oven to 350°F. Slice into 1/4" slices.
+Space 1-2" apart on a baking sheet lined with parchment paper or a silicone baking mat.
 Bake for 8-10 minutes or until just slightly turning golden on the bottoms.